blewis308/BOP-Keyboard/README.md

 #### Estimated Time: 2-3 hours
 [This is a really good video on how to solder smd diodes](https://youtu.be/Jpj3tilIaik?t=187).
 I recommend you watch this before soldering.

 Start by orienting the PCB so that you can read "Design by Fruitykeeb" straight on.
 Next, place a small amound of solder the pad opposite to the "K" on each of the diode locations.
-There are 120 to do.

 ![Image of half pad](https://i.imgur.com/cNkuTjS.jpg)